PANTHEONtech/YANGinator/HOWTO-DEV.md

 ## Pins
 Pins are used when parsing.
-They describe the number of elements required for the statement to be considered as parsable?
+They describe the number of elements required for the statement to be considered as parsed.
 The best example for this are deviation statements : each one of them require a deviation keyword at the start, then a separator and finally a corresponding keyword representing the statement(add delete ...).
 The pin for these statements is 3 because it is required to know what kind of deviation is to be parsed and checked for errors.
 Otherwise, it would be stuck at the first defined deviation statement in the grammar.